SchwarzIT/onyx/apps/docs/src/basics/accessibility.md

 # Accessibility

-Web accessibility guidelines and laws are cruical to ensuring that the digital content is inclusive and accessible to individuals with disabilities.
+Web accessibility guidelines and laws are crucial to ensuring that the digital content is inclusive and accessible to individuals with disabilities.

 ## WCAG

-[The Web Content Accessibility Guidelines (WCAG)](https://www.w3.org/TR/UNDERSTANDING-WCAG20/intro.html#introduction-fourprincs-head) developed by the Web Accessibiliy Initiative (WAI), are a set of guidelines that purpose is to provide a comprehensive intentionally recognized framework for making web content more accessible.
+[The Web Content Accessibility Guidelines (WCAG)](https://www.w3.org/TR/UNDERSTANDING-WCAG20/intro.html#introduction-fourprincs-head) developed by the Web Accessibility Initiative (WAI), are a set of guidelines that purpose is to provide a comprehensive intentionally recognized framework for making web content more accessible.

 ::: info
 The accessibility is graded into three levels: